 You can buy cell component cards at the bottom of the board in exchange for ATP.
 Then all you have to do is complete them (using resources) and you will receive health points (victory points).
-Completing them happens, when placing workers on specific spots in Smooth ER, Rough ER, Golgi Apparatus, Plasma membrane, or Cytoplasm, depending on the card type.
+Completing them happens when placing workers on specific spots in Smooth ER, Rough ER, Golgi Apparatus, Plasma membrane, or Cytoplasm, depending on the card type.

 To spice things up, there are goal cards that score extra points and event cards that act as special abilities, like boosting your resource income, or lowering ATP cost.
 And if that is not enough, just flip over the board and play with the virus expansion, which is also included.

-At the end of the game, scores are added together and the player with most of them wins the game.
+At the end of the game, scores are added together and the player with the most of them wins the game.

 - Accurate cell display.
 If it’s good enough for a biology professor, it’s good enough for me.